Relayd

 Running the Searx metasearch engine on OpenBSD

 Searx is a free metasearch engine.
 This means that it will aggregate search results from several search engines, like Bing, DuckDuckGo, Google or Qwant.
 But it will also use search engines from services like DailyMotion, DeviantArt, FramaLibre, GitHub, Reddit or Wikipedia to extract search results.
 For more information, have a look at the searx online documentation .
 It also removes Cookies and generate a random profile for each request you do.
+This is a step forward to privacy.

 Continue reading...